Staying Safe for Fall & Winter Hiking

 2. Reduced visibility is often the case in the colder hiking season.
 Know the forecast, and prepare for it to change.

-5. Proper footwear!
-Unless you’re snowshoeing, on skis or boards, hiking on trails may sometimes require strap-on micro-spikes or Yaktrax.
-They are inexpensive, and will give you the added confidence on trails that may be icy or snowy.
+Unless you are snowshoeing, on skis or boards, hiking on trails may sometimes require strap-on micro-spikes or Yaktrax.
+They are inexpensive and will give you the added confidence on trails that may be icy or snowy.
 Make sure to have hiking boots that have good traction and are waterproof, to keep your feet from getting wet.
 Dry feet are happy feet!

 What are other resources for information on hiking and other outdoor adventures?

-My go-to is Washington Trails Association – Not only does it have the most comprehensive trail database with search components to cater to your needs, but timely articles, current trip reports and opportunities to give back.
-We owe a great deal of thanks to those hard-working WTA volunteers who spend time on the trail keeping it safe for us.
+My go-to is Washington Trails Association– Not only does it have the most comprehensive trail database with search components to cater to your needs, but timely articles, current trip reports and opportunities to give back.
+We owe a great deal of thanks to those diligent WTA volunteers who spend time on the trail keeping it safe for us.

 Where can I get inspired?

-Instagram is the place to be inspired daily, without having to read through long articles or blog posts.
+Instagram can be a great resource for inspiration, without having to read long articles or blog posts.
 Check out the IG handles I follow below for diversity, inclusivity, body positive profiles, helpful tips, and travel pics for inspiration.

 How can I build community?